have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 *October 2021 - February 2022*

 This was my first true IT job.
 This was an entry level help desk support position where I did a little bit of everything.
 The company had around 70 employees in multiple locations.
 Some worked remote while others worked in person.
 There were 3 other IT employees.
 My manager, a network engineer, and a Salesforce specialist.
 Both the network engineer and Salesforce specialist worked remote.
 For the most part it was my manager and I doing most of the day to day IT support.
 My worked mostly involved the following:

-* Active Directory
+* Active Directory & Google Admin
 	* Resetting passwords, adding and removing users
 * CBTS
 	* Configuring accounts
-	* Making sure phone numbers were being forwarded to the correct desk phone
+	* Making sure phone numbers were being forwarded correctly
+	* Connecting CBTS accounts to Webex
+* Meraki
+	* Configuring accounts
+	* Resetting & setting up mobile devices